BoazHalter/ci-cd-demo/README.md

 - The stack described above will be the automated CI/CD pipe for this repo: https://github.com/ivogabe/gulp-typescript triggerd by developers code change
-- In order to use this repo
+- In order to use this repo run: pip install ansible
 Run Time Procedures
 - Step 1:
     a hook file installed in .git/hooks/pre-push is executed ( Curl command to invoke jenkins job) sudo pip install ansible
 - Step 2:
     jenkins pipeline starting to run by default it clone the repo current state commit id and more info
 - Step 3:
     jenkins pipeline build the source code using gulp tool
 - Step 4: